The best places to live in San Francisco

 There is a strong sense of community in Walnut Creek with a number of good public and private schools in the area.
 The suburb is well connected to San Francisco by the Bay Area Rapid Transit (BART) system and bus.
 There are also a number of bike lanes and trails for cycling enthusiasts.

 Novato, located in the North Bay region of San Francisco, is another great area for expats with children.
 There are numerous good public schools in the area, as well as several private schools.
 Novato has an abundance of parks and museums, so there's plenty for families to do.
 There is also a growing number of chic eateries and boutique fashion stores in the area.

 San Francisco is popular with young expats starting careers in the area's famous tech hub, and it has some excellent living options for those that want to be close to the hustle and bustle of the Golden Gate City.

 South of Market, or SoMa as it is more commonly known, is one of the largest neighbourhoods in San Francisco.
 The area is dotted with trendy clubs, software headquarters, bars and eateries.
 It is also close to the Museum of Modern Art.

 SoMa’s proximity to the city centre makes it perfect for those who make it a priority to be close to work, and its massive residential blocks and warehouse conversions are popular with young professionals in San Francisco.

 There is easy access to the major highways as well as public transportation.
 This is one of the best areas when it comes to easy access to buses and trains.

 Full of colourful Victorian houses and often referred to as an urban village, Bernal Heights has become popular with artists, young families and single professionals because of its affordable properties and bohemian charm.
-The area is full of quaint cafés, trendy boutiques and innovative restaurants, and there are also regular markets.
+The area is brimming with quaint cafes, trendy boutiques and innovative eateries, and there are also regular markets.

 There are many accommodation options available in the area, ranging from small studios to larger family homes with gardens.